How to Install Paperless-ngx on a VPS

 • v2.4.0 ngx

-Current major version of Paperless-ngx at this time.
-Extension of caching for suggestions and metadata, introduction of help tooltips, warning function for outdated documentation and possibility of brand customization of the app.
+Current major version of Paperless-ngx at the time of writing.
+Extended caching for suggestions and metadata, introduction of help tooltips, warning for outdated documentation, and app branding customization.

 • Features of the Paperless-ngx DMS